-The Prescribed Density Boundary feature (\frown) can be added from the model tree under Component>Definitions using the Topology Optimization context menu.
+Add a Prescribed Density Boundary feature (\bigcirc) by right-clicking a Component node and choose it from the Topology Optimization submenu.
 It acts on boundaries of Density Model features, which use Helmholtz filtering.
-The feature constrains the filtered field to 0, 1 or θ{fix} on its selection.
+The feature constrains the filtered field to 0, 1, or θ{fix} on its selection.